Astro Filter: Photographing stars at night with a modified camera

 Left: Normal camera | Right: Full Spectrum camera

-Camera construction with a "real" Astro filter
+Camera construction with a "real" astro filter

 A "real" Astro filter, also called a luminance filter, is a UV/IR blocking filter that only allows the visible spectral range to pass, just like the original blocking filter.
 However, the Astro filter is open a little longer in the near infrared range, allowing the H-alpha spectral range to reach the sensor unimpeded.
 Quality is of course the highest premise here as well, we use the Astrofilters of the company Optolong for our Astro Modifications.